ENNOVA-LLC/ExcelPy_Optimizer/docs/install_env.md

-# Optimization Environment Setup
+# Conda Environment Setup

-This guide will walk you through setting up a dedicated Conda environment for the optimization package.
+This guide will walk you through setting up a dedicated Conda environment for this package.

 ## Step 1: Install Conda

 If Conda is not already installed on your system, download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/distribution).

-## Step 2: Create an `environment.yml` File
+## Step 2: Create an `env.yml` File

-Create an `environment.yml` file in your project directory with the following content:
+Create an `env.yml` file in your project directory with the following content:

 ```yaml
 name: optimization-env